Quantum gradient descent for linear systems and least squares: The Quantum Gradient Descent algorithm

 \subsubsection{Running time}

-The expected running time is the expected running time of the Amplitude Amplification (which is the same as for Amplitude Estimation for constant error), which is $T$ times the cost of implementing the unitary $Q$, which is $O(C_U+\log\tau)$.
-Overall, the expected running time is $O(T (C_U+\log\tau))$.
+The expected running time is the expected running time of Amplitude Amplification (which is the same as that of Amplitude Estimation), which is $T$ times the cost of implementing the unitary $Q$, which is $O(C_U+\log\tau)$.
+Overall, the expected running time is $O(T (C_U+\log\tau))$ as claimed in Theorem \ref{aim}.